RyanMillerC/openshift-auto-csr/README.md

 # openshift-auto-csr

 ## This is an experiment that failed because if the certificates on nodes are expired, new workloads (Jobs!) can't be scheduled...
-So don't this!
-Because it won't work. 🥲
+So **don't use this!** Because it won't work. 🥲

 OpenShift manages internal TLS certificates and will automatically approve certificate signing requests (CSRs) under normal circumstances.